SABER-MOHAMED/Bank-App/README.md

   * JavaScript

 Readme file by: Jennifer Rosa

 ## Acknowledgments

-  * The Complete JavaScript Course 2021: From Zero to Expert! by Jonas Schmedtmann
+  * The Complete JavaScript Course 2021: From Zero to Expert! by @Jonas_Schmedtmann